rajesh1359/pyconceptev/doc/source/_static/README.md

-Static files can be found here (like images and other assets).
+Static files, such as images and other assets, are found here.